Frequently Asked Questions

 You are responsible for your own transportation to Nablus.
 If you are accepted as a volunteer, you will receive a Volunteer Guide with detailed directions to the Project Hope office from Ben Gurion Airport in Tel Aviv, Queen Alia Airport in Amman, or Cairo Airport.

-Many of our classes are held at our English Center, across the street from the volunteer accommodations.
-For any classes farther afield, a Palestinian translator will accompany you and help you navigate the city.
-Volunteers are responsible for paying for their own travel to classes, typically less than US $1 each way.
+Many of our classes are held at our Center, next door to the volunteer accommodations.
+For any classes farther afield, a Palestinian local volunteer will accompany you and help you navigate the city.
+Volunteers are responsible for paying for their own travel to classes, typically around US $1 each way.

 Money matters